 You wouldn’t want to send a plagiarized piece of content to one of your clients.
-That’s something that can easily lead to a termination of your work contract.
+That’s something that can easily lead to the termination of your work contract.

 You also wouldn’t want to publish a pirated article on your website since that’s duplicated content in the eyes of search engines.
 But this type of blunder may easily happen if you commission freelance work from writers on Fiverr or UpWork.

 Fortunately, Grammarly comes to the rescue with their neat plagiarism checker tool available in the premium version.

 The tool is surprisingly fast and effective.
 You can use it both on the desktop and the browser version of the software.

 I will show you how to use it based on an example:

 Step 1 – Post or upload a new document into Grammarly

 Remember to check the originality of the text before you correct any grammar mistakes.
 There is no point wasting your time fixing a piece of prose that you’ll need to send back to the writer anyway.

 So paste the text into Grammarly editor and move to the next step.